 How PFA CustomerCapital works

 When PFA Pension was founded in 1917, the owners decided that they were only to receive a very limited part of the profit.
 This remains the case today, which means that we are able to pass on most of the profit we generate to our customers.
-Among other things, this is done by means of interest on CustomerCapital, which we have just distributed for 2018.
-This means that a large number of our customers have received extra money for their retirement.
+Among other things, this is done by means of interest on CustomerCapital.
+This means that a large number of our customers will receive extra money for their retirement.